LINCOLN CENTER. NYC

 This track is based on an old Persian song, with additional composition by me and Dougie Bowne.
 'Navayee' means song in Persian.
 The track was released on an EP called Morning, with my old spelling Haale.

 METROPOLITAN MUSEUM OF ART.
 NYC.

-I've been translating poems by the Persian mystical poet Rumi.
+I'm currently translating poems by the Persian mystical poet Rumi.
 I'm focusing on ghazals from his book Divan-i-Shams, and working from the original text.
-It's an incredible and awe-inspiring process to dive into these poems, to hear the the music and rhythm of the lines over and over, to discuss the meanings with my mother and other Persian scholars, to let the poems to work through me, medicinal and transformative as they are, and then to transmit their meanings into English, to return to them, re-hear, re-see, re-write, and finally recite them.
-I feel them in my flesh and bones.
+It's an incredible and awe-inspiring process to dive into these poems, to recite his words in Persian, discuss the meanings with my mother and other Persian scholars, to carry the poems, eat them, let them work through me, medicinal and transformative as they are, and then transmit them into English.
+This is the first from the series.